Enrollment at American Academy presumes that parents agree to and students will comply with the following Student Dress Code:

 WEARING OF UNIFORM

 The American Academy uniform will be worn properly and with pride at all times, both on campus and off.
 Except for designated "No-Uniform Days," the school uniform is compulsory.
-The AA uniform consists of the following pieces for students in grades 6 - 12:·
+The AAC uniform consists of the following pieces for students in grades 6 - 12:·

 Polo-style collared shirt (maroon or navy blue, long and short sleeve)